“Every last one of us can do better than give up.” —Cheryl Strayed

 What’s important to me, what I’ve learned from the experience, is that I had agency, the ability to choose and make decisions, not always about what happened, but how to respond.
 Wisdom is an interesting phenomenon, it’s the cumulative experience of a life lived, mistakes, regrets, and lessons learned, gratitude for the good stuff, for people, and love, and for making a difference in the lives of others.
 Yes, my glass is half-full.

-While all this day-to-day, mundane living was happening, concurrently there was tragedy and death, wars and terrorism, refuges seeking asylum, families looking to find jobs, feed children, and provide healthcare, immigrants searching for a better life, shootings of innocent people of color and police officers, and a presidential election.
+While all this day-to-day, mundane living was happening, concurrently there was tragedy and death, wars and terrorism, refugees seeking asylum, families looking to find jobs, feed children, and provide healthcare, immigrants searching for a better life, shootings of innocent people of color and police officers, and a presidential election.

 For over a year many of us were engaged in observing and commenting on the campaign, first watching the circus of the Republican candidates’ debate, followed by the drama and infighting in the Democratic Party, the divide between Bernie Sanders and Hillary Clinton and their supporters, thinking outside of the beltway or more of the same.
 In the end, Trump became the Republican nominee and Clinton the Democratic candidate.